 To apply for Canadian citizenship through naturalization, you must first be a permanent resident of Canada.
 This status allows you to live, work, or study anywhere in Canada, and it is the first step towards becoming a Canadian citizen.

-It’s worth mentioning that to keep permanent resident status in Canada, you must be present in Canada for at least 730 days during the last five years, on a sliding scale.
-These 730 days don’t need to be continuous, and some of the time abroad may count towards the 730 days.
+It’s worth mentioning that to keep permanent resident status in Canada, there is a physical presence requirement.
+The physical presence requirement means that you must be present in Canada for at least 730 days during the last five years, on a sliding scale.
+These 730 days don’t need to be continuous, and some of the time spent abroad may count towards the 730 days.
 However, if a permanent resident of Canada lives abroad for a longer period and the residency requirements are not met, PR status may be lost.

-- Stay requirements: To apply for Canadian citizenship, you must have been physically present in Canada as a permanent resident for at least 1,095 days during the five years before the date of your application.
+- Stay requirements: To apply for Canadian citizenship, you must meet the physical presence requirement, which means being in Canada as a permanent resident for at least 1,095 days during the five years before the date of your application.
+If you spent time in Canada as a temporary resident or protected person, this may count towards those 1,095 days.
+The federal Government of Canada has an online calculator to help you check whether you are in compliance.

 - Language requirements: Applicants for Canadian citizenship must demonstrate proficiency in either English or French, Canada’s two official languages.

-- Citizenship test requirement: The citizenship test is a crucial part of the naturalization process.
+- Citizenship test requirement: The citizenship test (for applicants aged between 18 and 54) is a crucial part of the naturalization process.
 It assesses your knowledge of Canada and the rights and responsibilities of citizenship.

 - Tax requirements: Filing income tax returns is an important part of the citizenship application process.